anshika13raj/KnowledgeBasedSearchEngine/ReadMe.md

 ![AI](https://img.shields.io/badge/AI-Google%20Gemini-orange)

 ## 🎬 Demo Video Overview

--📄 PDF Upload & Processing: Watch how KnowledgeBasedSearchEngine accepts a PDF from your device, extracts text, and prepares it for intelligent querying.
+📄 PDF Upload & Processing: Watch how RackChat accepts a PDF from your device, extracts text, and prepares it for intelligent querying.

--💬 Query Execution: Demonstrates asking multiple questions to the PDF, including:
+💬 Query Execution: Demonstrates asking multiple questions to the PDF, including:

 "What is House Rent Allowance?"

 "What is Travel Allowance and Concession?"

-  "Summarizing the entire PDF"
+Summarizing the entire PDF

-  "Shortening the summary for quick insights"
+Shortening the summary for quick insights

--🧠 RAG Technology in Action: See how retrieval-augmented generation processes your queries, retrieves relevant sections, and produces contextually accurate answers.
+🧠 RAG Technology in Action: See how retrieval-augmented generation processes your queries, retrieves relevant sections, and produces contextually accurate answers.

--🎥 Step-by-Step Insight: The video explains the internal workflow of RackChat, including text extraction, embedding creation, and AI-based reasoning.
+🎥 Step-by-Step Insight: The video explains the internal workflow of RackChat, including text extraction, embedding creation, and AI-based reasoning.

--🔒 Session-Based Workflow: Each PDF upload creates an isolated session, ensuring data separation and privacy.
+🔒 Session-Based Workflow: Each PDF upload creates an isolated session, ensuring data separation and privacy.

 🚀 Quick Preview: The 1 minute 46 seconds demo highlights the seamless integration of AI and user interaction.